chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 Make sure to git commit to show something is happening or add something that indicates that work is being done to let recruiters know your doing stuff

+Social media might be a good source in terms of system design

 ## And the Next One